ericr6/iexec_workshop/README.md

 **Dataset:**

     A dataset is a collection of related sets of information that is composed of separate elements, such as numbers, semantic-data or variables, that can be manipulated by a computer for practical application.
-For example, iExec data to be used within the medial industry can be use healthcare professionals, care providers, insurers, and government agencies.
+    For example, iExec data to be used within the medical industry can be use healthcare professionals, care providers, insurers, and government agencies.

 **Task:**